Introducing the Physiological Newborn Jaundice Course

 In this course, you will learn a new paradigm for supporting newborn jaundice through a circadian and quantum lens.

-For parents, this can help you understand what leads up to newborn jaundice and the choices you can start making now that can reduce your baby's risk.
-It will also explain how the principles of circadian and quantum biology affect a baby that already has jaundice.
+For parents, this can help you understand what leads up to newborn jaundice and the choices you can make now to reduce your baby's risk.
+You will also learn how the principles of circadian and quantum biology affect a baby that already has jaundice so that you can better help them through this difficult time.

-For providers, this course can help you educate families at a deeper level that accounts for circadian biology and oxidative stress, both of which have powerful impacts on the progression of newborn jaundice (and both of which are within parent's control to influence).
+For providers, this course can help you support and educate families at a level that accounts for circadian biology and redox status.
+Both of these aspects of health have powerful impacts on the progression of newborn jaundice.
+Both of these aspects of health are also within parent's control to influence if they know what choices provide the most powerful nurturing for their baby.

 Why does newborn jaundice matter?